Brazilnut78/streaming-sales-kafka-postgres/README.md

 > If you are using Kafka 3.3+ in KRaft mode, you can skip the ZooKeeper step and just start the broker.

 ### Step 2: Create the Kafka Topic (one-time only)
-Create the sales topic with 3 partitions:
+Create the sales topic with 3 partitions (or "lanes" so you it can scale as needed):

     cd C:\kafka\kafka_2.13-4.1.0
     bin\windows\kafka-topics.bat --bootstrap-server localhost:9092 ^